WalletConnect/walletconnect-docs/docs/specs/clients/chat/client-api.md

     account: string;
   }): Promise<string>;

-  // unregisters an invite key of blockchain account from keyserver
+  // unregisters an invite key from keyserver
-  // stops listening for invites
+  // stops listening for invites public abstract goPrivate(params: {
-  // stores the invite in a separate store for pendingThreads
+    account: string;
+  }): Promise<void>;

+  // registers an invite key if not yet registered on this client from keyserver
+  // starts listening for invites
-  // returns the public invite key public abstract goPrivate(): Promise<string>;
+  // returns the public invite key public abstract goPublic(params: {
+    account: string;
+  }): Promise<string>;

-  // sends a chat invite from curently managed account to peer account
+  // sends a chat invite
+  // crates ans stores SentInvite with `pending` state
   // returns an invite id
   public abstract invite(params: {
-    inviteeAccount: string;
     invite: Invite;
   }): Promise<number>;

-  // accepts a chat invite by id from curently managed account
+  // accepts a chat invite by id from account specified as inviteeAccount in Invite
   // returns thread topic
   public abstract accept(params: {
     inviteId: number;
   }): Promise<string>;

-  // rejects a chat invite by id from curently managed account public abstract reject(params: {
+  // rejects a chat invite by id from account specified as inviteeAccount in Invite public abstract reject(params: {
     inviteId: string;
   }): Promise<void>;

-  // sends a chat message to an active chat thread from curently managed account public abstract message(params: {
+  // sends a chat message to an active chat thread from account specified as selfAccount in Thread public abstract message(params: {
     topic: string;
     message: string;